paperbenni/paperbenni.github.io/content/posts/aisilly.md

 ```

 AI agents should not touch git.
 Ever.
-No. Dont do it.
+No. Don't do it.
 On startup, Codex detected that I was working in a git repo and asked me to auto
-approve file edits, as because I am working with git, I can undo anything it
+approve file edits, because I am working with git, I can undo anything it
 does.
 Then it just goes ahead and generates commits on its own.